Skip to content

-Funding for the 2017 TJSHS is available for 100 participants; this number includes students and their teacher mentors.
-Therefore, each high school may nominate no more than three students to participate in the symposium and only one teacher mentor from each high school.
-Schools having more than three talented students eligible for nomination are expected to conduct their own internal screening to select the three student nominees to be submitted to represent their school.
+Funding for the 2019 TJSHS is available for 100 participants; this number includes students and their teacher mentors.
+Each high school may nominate up to three students to participate in the symposium in oral competition and two students to participate in the poster competition.
+Schools having more than the allotted number of talented students eligible for nomination are expected to conduct their own internal screening to select the top students for each category to represent their school.

 - Student nominees must be responsible and sufficiently mature to handle the independence of being away from home and able to behave in a manner that will not be a distraction from the program.

 - Every student, whether a presenting or non-presenting participant, MUST be accompanied by a teacher who has been approved by the school principal.
 If a student’s teacher mentor cannot attend the TJSHS, another teacher from the student’s school who is approved by the student’s school principal may accompany the student.
 The TJSHS offers professional enrichment for teacher participants who accompany students to TJSHS and is, therefore, a good investment of teacher time.

 - In the case of home-schooled nominees where the parent is the teacher of record or de facto teacher, the parent may accompany the student nominee as a teacher mentor.

 From the total pool of nominees, a maximum of 100 participants (students and teachers) will be selected to participate in the TJSHS event on February 28-March 1, 2019.
 In selecting participants, preference will be given to students who are submitting research papers for presentation, students submitting research poster presentations and their teacher mentors.